psxc2k24/RSSTVDownloader/README.md

+RSSTVDownloader may be viewed as a poor-man's Sonarr, with a mini-Radarr included.
+It does not aim to compete with the forementioned apps, but rather be a quick solution for the ones that just need the basic features.
+There's very few bells and whistles with this app, and thus few options.
+The focus is more a WYSIWYG approach with a point-and-click GUI.
+Thus, it can be up and running within minutes.

+By default the app starts in safe-mode (called Dry-run) where everything is simulated except actually sending the downloaded .torrent files to the torrent client.
+Should be safe to test without worry.

+So, what can it do?

-This small gui-app replaces adding filters and regex to rss-feeds in you torrent client. features include:
+Basically, the small gui-app replaces adding filters and regex to rss-feeds in you torrent client. features include:
  - point and click bookmarks for tv-shows
  - auto-downloading and opening .torrent files
  - auto-downloading out-of-order episode-releases
- - auto-downloading the same release from different sites/feeds (auto-trading)
+ - auto-downloading the same release from different sites/feeds (auto-trading - should be used with care)
  - auto-downloading of repacks/propers
  - auto-downloading of personal bookmarks from selected sites
+ - auto-downloading of wishlist bookmarks (sort of like what radarr does, but not limited to movies)

 Work in progress.
 Expect frequent updates.

 <a href="./bin/x64/RSSTVDownloader.exe" download>Windows exe</a> can be found in the bin/x64 directory and the <a href="./RSSTVDownloader.ps1" download>powershell sourcecode</a> in the root directory.
+A separate script <a href= "./CreateSiteConfig.ps1" download>CreateSiteConfig.ps1</a> can be used to add your own sites.
+Please send any working config my way so I can add it to the script.

 The following sites are recognized (more can be added by request):
  - TL